namehash/ens-normalize-python/README.md

 ## Glossary

-* label - a unicode string that does not contain a `.` (full stop / period) character, e.g.  `nick` or `eth`
+* label - a unicode string that does not contain a `.` (full stop / period) character, e.g.  `nick` or `eth`.
-* name - a series of labels separated by a `.` (full stop / period) character, e.g. `nick.eth`
+* name - a series of labels separated by a `.` (full stop / period) character, e.g. `nick.eth`.
-* normalized name - name that is in normalized form according to the ENS Normalization Standard
+* normalized name - name that is in normalized form according to the ENS Normalization Standard.
+This means the name is equal to itself when using `ens_normalize`.
-* normalizable name - name that is normalized or that can be converted into a normalized name using `ens_normalize`
+* normalizable name - name that is normalized or that can be converted into a normalized name using `ens_normalize`.
-* beautiful name - name that is normalizable and is equal to itself when using `ens_beautify`
+* beautiful name - name that is normalizable and is equal to itself when using `ens_beautify`.
-* disallowed name - name that is not normalizable
+* disallowed name - name that is not normalizable.
-* curable name - name that is normalizable, or a name in the subset of disallowed names that can still be converted into a normalized name using `ens_cure`
+* curable name - name that is normalizable, or a name in the subset of disallowed names that can still be converted into a normalized name using `ens_cure`.
-* fatal error - a `DisallowedNameError` object thrown by `ens_normalize` that contains only general information about the error and no suggested fixes
+* fatal error - a `DisallowedNameError` object thrown by `ens_normalize` that contains only general information about the error and no suggested fixes.
-* curable error - a `CurableError` object (inherits from `DisallowedNameError`) thrown by `ens_normalize` that contains information about a suggested potential fix for the error
+* curable error - a `CurableError` object (inherits from `DisallowedNameError`) thrown by `ens_normalize` that contains information about a suggested potential fix for the error.

 ## Usage